Death in Venice

 Beauty, belonging to a landscape or a human being, has always drawn me.
 And like the old writer in Thomas Mann’s short novel, I often find it in young and delicate boys.
 My work deals with memory, reveries, and the perpetual mutability of the reality we live in.

 The beauty of these ephebic boys is a great example of transformation.
 To me, it is as transitional as an awe-inspiring sunrise.
 Age and experience, indeed, might obliterate soon their delicate and enigmatic features.
-My series is a reflection upon the ephemeral charm, the enthusiasm and ambiguity that grace the boys' movements, the way their presence graces the surrounding space and bewilders the eyes of the viewer.
+My series is a reflection upon their ephemeral charm, enthusiasm, and ambiguity.
+The way their presence graces the surrounding space is bewildering.

 All the photographs are analogue, taken with a Holga 120.